Fact Sheet - ACT Senior Practitioner [PDF 396KB]

 ACT Senior Practitioner for the elimination and reduction of restrictive practices

-On 2 August 2018, the ACT Legislative Assembly passed the Senior Practitioner Act 2018 (the Act), which will come into effect on 1 September 2018.
-The legislation provides a formal framework for the reduction and elimination of restrictive practices by service providers in the ACT.
-It also provides the powers and functions of the Senior Practitioner.
+The Senior Practitioner Act 2018 (the Act), which came into effect on 1 September 2018, provides a formal framework for the reduction and elimination of restrictive practices by service providers in the ACT.

-The Senior Practitioner Act 2018 enables greater protection from the unnecessary use of restrictive practices by establishing a formal protection and oversight mechanism for the ACT.
-It enshrines the principle that providers should only use restrictive practices in very limited circumstances – as a last resort, in the least restrictive way and for the shortest period possible in the circumstances.
+The Act enshrines the principle that providers should only use restrictive practices in very limited circumstances – as a last resort, in the least restrictive way and for the shortest period possible in the circumstances.

-The Act also provides an operational structure for the Senior Practitioner which reaffirms and strengthens the rights and responsibilities of vulnerable people and which recognises that this requires support across the government sector and within the community.
+The Act also provides an operational structure for the Senior Practitioner which reaffirms and strengthens the rights and responsibilities of vulnerable people, recognising that this requires support from across the government sector and within the community.

 Functions and powers of the Senior Practitioner